laomeifun/mcp-ssh/PUBLISHING.md

 # Publishing Instructions

-This document contains instructions for publishing the @aiondadotcom/mcp-ssh package to npm.
+This document contains instructions for publishing the @laomeifun/mcp-ssh package to npm.

 ## Prerequisites

-1. You need to be a member of the @aiondadotcom organization on npm
+1. You need to be a member of the @laomeifun organization on npm
 2. You need to be logged in to npm: `npm login`
-3. Verify your access: `npm access list packages @aiondadotcom`
+3. Verify your access: `npm access list packages @laomeifun`

 ## Publishing Process